Eomm/notion-board/README.md

 - Last commit date
 - Last edited date

-Here a sample of the [database template] used to store the data.
+Here is a sample [database template] it will be used to store the data.

 > **Note**
 > The project is still in early development and the data exported are not yet customizable nor configurable.